 Related Post: Current Festivals and Events in San Diego

 Pets are permitted for a $35 per night pet fee.
-However, the hotel kindly asks that you request a pet-friendly unit at the time of your reservation.
+However, the hotel kindly asks that you request a pet-friendly unit at the time of your reservation to avoid any additional fee.

 photo credit: The Sofia Hotel via Facebook